By taking a course online, won’t I miss the personal interaction that a classroom setting provides?

-The cost of the program comes to a total of $4,762.00 if a student is able to become enrolled in each of the seven required courses before the quarterly early enrollment deadline dates.
-This does not include the cost of textbooks.
+The tuition cost is $5,320.00, this does not include the cost of textbooks.
 Order and payment for the textbooks is done directly with the UCLA bookstore, Lu Valle Commons.
 People can enroll in the courses online by going to the college counseling web page.

 In order to earn the certificate, students need to complete the six core, required courses as well as one elective course of their choice.
 Upon clicking on the course title, you will be taken to the next page where all of the sections are posted.
 We offer multiple sections in order to accommodate enrollment.
 All of the instructors are required to use the same syllabus format although they write and create their own lectures.
 Click on the course registration number in order to initiate the enrollment process.
 Upon completing the enrollment process, you will be sent an automated email message from UCLA Extension confirming that you are enrolled in the course.

 I am interested in applying for your certificate program in college counseling and would like further information.

 Again while on the college counseling web site home page, click on the Enroll Now link located below the Requirements heading.
 This will take you to the page where you will initiate the enrollment process.
 It may see as if you are enrolling in a class, but actually you ultimately are completing the application process.
 The $100.00 filing fee is a one-time, nonrefundable payment.

 What is a reasonable estimate of how many hours of class time are required in the College Counseling Program?